-The King Library Digital Collections represent rare and unique materials held by San Jose State University Special Collections and the San Jose Public Library's California Room.
+SJSU Digital Collections represent rare and unique materials held by San Jose State University Special Collections & Archives, the Beethoven Center, and the Steinbeck Center.

 The Ira F. Brilliant Center for Beethoven Studies is the only institution in North America devoted solely to the life, works, and accomplishments of Ludwig van Beethoven (1770-1827).

-The California Room is a collection of materials on California history with an emphasis on the history of San José and Santa Clara County.
+The California Room houses a collection of materials on California history with an emphasis on the history of San José and Santa Clara County.

 Founded in 1973 as the Steinbeck Research Center and renamed the Martha Heasley Cox Center for Steinbeck Studies in 1997 in honor of its founder, an English professor at San Jose State, it is now the largest Steinbeck archive in the world.